Ready, Set, Let the World Know About Your Podcast

 6. Regardless of the submission method used, an email must be sent to afnspots.dma@mail.mil that includes the following information:

-• The name of the originating entity.
+• Name of the originating entity

-• Entity points of contact to include a work email and phone number.
+• Entity points of contact to include a work email and phone number

 All questions related to spot submission requirements should be directed to the AFN Operations Manager at afnspots.dma@mail.mil.